AOEpeople/aoe_technology_radar/radar/2017-11-01/partner-platform.md

 ## Why? ##

-The business needs of our customers are wide spread.
-There is no chance to fulfill all the needs with our own standard applications.
+The business needs of our customers are wide-spread.
+There is no chance to fulfill all of their needs with our own standard applications.
-It is more and more required that our applications are open for extensions and cooperation with partner appliactions.
+It is increasingly required that our applications are extendible and can interoperate with partner applications.
-Business workflows and processes are complex and often spread over multiple applications, including systems and solutions we do not offer ourselves.
+Business workflows and processes are complex and are often spread over multiple applications, including systems and solutions we do not offer ourselves.
-Customers want to decide themselves which appliaction they want to use for a specific functionality.
+Customers want to decide for themselves which appliaction they want to use for a specific functionality.
 Haufe Group follows the strategy to work together with partners to offer better and new solutions.

-To support automated and integrated processes applications need to have APIs.
+To support automated and integrated processes, applications must have APIs.

 ## Relevant for which units ##